Noise2Recon: Enabling Joint MRI Reconstruction and Denoising with Semi-Supervised and Self-Supervised Learning: Discussion

 \section{Discussion}

-In this work, we evaluate the efficacy of a semi-supervised framework for joint MRI reconstruction and denoising.
-We show that augmentation-based consistency is a viable method for recovering performance in label-scarce and OOD settings compared to both CS and supervised DL methods.
-In this section, we first explore the relationship between our method and principles in both compressed sensing and multi-task learning.
-We then discuss the practical utility of our method in data-limited and OOD settings.
+In this work, we propose Noise2Recon, \RV{a model-agnostic, label-efficient approach} for joint MRI reconstruction and denoising that can leverage both fully-sampled and undersampled scans to (1) minimize dependence on supervised data and (2) improve reconstruction performance in various OOD settings, such as low-SNR, changes in acceleration, and dataset shifts.
+We show that augmentation-based consistency is a viable method for recovering performance in label-scarce and OOD settings compared to CS and supervised and self-supervised DL methods. \RV{We also demonstrate self-supervised Noise2Recon (Noise2Recon-SS) is effective in unsupervised settings, where fully-sampled data is unavailable.} In this section, we first explore the relationship between our method and principles in both compressed sensing and \RV{multi-objective} learning.
+We then discuss the practical utility of our method in label-limited and OOD settings.
 Finally, we detail characteristics of our method that can improve network optimization and simplify training.

-\paragraph{Compressed sensing and denoising:} In CS, recovering images from undersampled measurements is made possible by introducing incoherence through random undersampling, where resulting aliasing artifacts resemble additive Gaussian noise \cite{cs-mri}.
-As a result, image recovery with CS can be viewed as a denoising problem.
-Noise2Recon aims to utilize the similarity between the reconstruction and denoising tasks by jointly optimizing a reconstruction and denoising objective.
-We observe optimizing similar tasks jointly helps, where performance improves both in the reconstruction task (Fig. \ref{fig:acc-one-to-many}), and in the denoising task (Fig. \ref{fig:noisy-line-graph}).
-Our observations comply with multi-task learning theory, where given sufficient data samples and similar tasks, optimizing a multi-task objective leads to positive transfer \cite{wu2020understanding}.
-Positive transfer refers to improving performance on a task by training a joint objective of multiple tasks, compared to training a task individually.

-\paragraph{Task-based regularization:} Our joint reconstruction and denoising paradigm is reminiscent of model regularization techniques.
-Traditionally, these methods arse designed to reduce the variance of the model by convex constraints such that the model parameters are sparse or low-magnitude \cite{larsen1994generalization,van2017l2}.
-The addition of the denoising objective may not regularize the network at the parameter-level, but rather at the more semantic task-level.
-With the consistency objective, the regularizer is explicitly data-driven, which may help learn non-convex regularization processes that are optimal for the collected data.